MilesWQ/159234/159234Notes_cpp.md

 C doesn't support function overloading.

-In C++, Overloaded functions should have different number or types of parameters.
+In C++, overloaded functions should have different numbers or types of parameters.

 The compiler just determines the matched function by parameter signatures. **The difference only in return type is not function overloading**.